jbroadway/docs/docs/2021.1/studio/references/controller-basics.md

 ## Selecting an item / using an object

-To select a menu item, **let go of the index trigger then squeeze it again** while holding the item.
+To select a menu item, **squeeze the index trigger** while holding the item.
 This is the same as using a prop, for example, to draw with the magic pencil prop.

 :table